It is often helpful to find the columns of a matsindf

 rows contain matrices.

-Use the .test_any
+Use the .any

 argument to modify this behavior.